 Stakeholders who benefit

 An automated purchasing system can add value in many ways.
-It streamlines systems, makes them more efficient, and maximises resources.
+It streamlines systems, makes them more efficient, and maximizes resources.
 You can pay suppliers on time and retain control over the process.
 These benefits are company-wide, yet also apply to specific key stakeholders.

-From a management perspective, the element of control extends far beyond maximizing efficiency of team members.
+From a management perspective, the element of control extends far beyond maximizing the efficiency of team members.
 An automated purchasing system can provide a whole host of analytical information on areas such as: